 Want to lower organizational risk and make better-informed strategic decisions?
 Ethnographic thinking will help you deeply understand your customers and their cultural contexts so that you can both serve them better and be more strategic about the actions and approach your organization takes to serve those them.

 As for the second question, I think we need to ask whether ‘User Experience’ reflects the full value that its practitioners can provide.
 Like Carrie Yury, I appreciate how the emergence of this term reflects the increasing recognition of the importance of integrating behavioral and attitudinal insights.
-However, it seems clear that the term also implies a set of constraints that focus on understanding people solely as ‘users’ within the confines of designed experiences.
+However, it seems clear that the term also implies a set of constraints that focus on understanding people solely as ‘users’ (more on that from Tamara Hale here) within the confines of designed experiences.
 When we factor in the rapid growth of immersive interactions that reach ever more deeply into our lives via advances in AI, ML, IOT, voice, haptic, and gestural interfaces, and even ingestibles, the term UX feels even more limited.

 Regardless of whether a nomenclature change transpires, it’s clear from my conversations with colleagues that a shift is underway: FROM seeing research as a tool embedded within other practices TO a means of establishing frameworks for other practices.
 Organizations at the forefront of fully leveraging behavioral and cultural insight will use these frameworks as a competitive advantage to develop more culturally-attuned product and service offerings, more informed and aware customer strategies, and improved adaptations to their internal cultures that align better with both.